Continuous Relaxations for the Traveling Salesman Problem

 In order to compare $ \alpha $-nearness and $ P $-nearness, we compute tours using Helsgaun's LKH package.
 For each LKH run, we generate the candidate sets based on the $ \alpha $-nearness and $ P $-nearness values.
 Starting from initial tours computed using $\alpha$-nearness and $P$-nearness, respectively, we compare the resulting tour lengths after a fixed number of $ k $-opt steps.

 In Table~\ref{tab:tsplib}, we compare $ 22 $ well-known instances of the TSP from the TSPLIB database~\cite{Cit:tsplib}.
-The size of the candidate sets in these computations is fixed, we compute $ 5 $ candidates for each city using $ \alpha $-nearness or $ P $-nearness, respectively.
+The size of the candidate sets in these computations is fixed, we compute $ 5 $ candidates for each city using $ \alpha $-nearness or $ P $-nearness values, respectively.
 Starting from a random initial tour that is generated from the respective candidate sets, we perform a fixed number of $ 8 n $ $k$-opt moves, where $ n $ is the number of cities.
-We find that in this setting, the $ P $-nearness based approach converges faster than $ \alpha $-nearness.
+We find that in this setting, the $ P $-nearness based approach typically converges faster than $ \alpha $-nearness.
 For example, after $ 8 n $ steps, $ P $-nearness based LKH converges to lower cost values in $18$ of the instances when compared to $\alpha$-nearness based LKH.
-Moreover, we ran $50$ random TSP instances of size $1000$ (cities) and found that $P$-nearness had lower tour costs after a fixed number of $k$-opt moves in $31$ of the instances, hence resulting is better solutions in $62\%$ of the instances.
+Moreover, we ran $50$ random TSP instances of size $1000$ (cities) and found that $P$-nearness had lower tour costs after a fixed number of $k$-opt moves in $31$ of the instances, hence resulting in better solutions in $62\%$ of the instances.